Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 You should see a message stating:

 "Config has been updated.
-Spectral CLI is configured!"
+You can fetch training data now."